AMarinhoSN/FleXgeo/README.md

 # FleXgeo

 The FleXgeo is a software package designed for protein conformational ensemble analyses based on a differential geometry representation of protein backbones.
 The package is composed of a binary of the core program which calculates the differential geometry descriptors (more details bellow) and a set of scripts designed for the analyses of the results.
-FleXgeo was written by PhD.
+FleXgeo code was written by PhD.
 Antonio Marinho da Silva Neto and PhD.
 Rinaldo Wander Montalvao.

 ## How to run it?
 There are two stages of FleXgeo applications, the differential geometry descriptors calculation and the analyses part.
 A website with tutorials will be provided in the future, but for now check the **quick and dirt** guide: